Build an HDL project#

 Tool versions#

 Though the ADI libraries work across different versions of the tools, the projects we provide may not.
-The AMD and Intel IPs may or may not work across versions.
+The AMD, Intel and Lattice IPs may or may not work across versions.
 We can only assure you that they are tested and work only for the versions we specify.

 The projects are usually upgraded to the latest tools after they are publicly released.
 The used tool versions can be found in the release notes for each branch.
 The script, which builds the project always double checks the used tools version, and notifies the user if he or she is trying to use an unsupported version of tools.